Making a complaint

-- Stage 1 - Front Line Resolution – this will be dealt with by the Home Manager and focuses on a swift resolution of the concerns raised.
+- Stage 1 - This will be dealt with formally by the Home Manager who will investigate the complaint and provide you with a formal written response.

-- Stage 2 – Investigation – this will be dealt with formally by the Regional Manager or equivalent and focuses on a detailed investigation into the concerns raised with a formal written response.
+- Stage 2 – This will be dealt with formally by the Regional Manager or equivalent and will focus on a detailed investigation into the concerns raised with a formal written response.

-- Stage 3 – Director Review – this will normally be dealt with by the Regional Director or equivalent and focuses on a review of the resolution so far rather than a second investigation into the original issue reported.
+- Stage 3 – This will normally be dealt with by the Regional Director or equivalent and focuses on a review of the resolution so far rather than a second investigation into the original issue reported.

 What can I expect?

-When a complaint is reported to us, we aim to contact you within 2 working days to acknowledge your complaint.
+When a complaint is reported to us, we aim to contact you within two working days to acknowledge your complaint.
 At each stage of our complaints process, we aim to respond to you within 20 working days.

 I’m still not happy...